masc-ucsc/docs/docs/pyrope/04-variables.md

 ```

-A range is not the same as a tuple with all the elements, it is rather an
+A range is a separate tuple.
+As such it can not directly compare with
-integer with bits sets according to the range values.
-Range typecase only
-accepts integers as input.
-If the intention is to create a tuple with default
-values the `to` operators must be used.
-The `to` is inclusive like `a..=b`
-range[^1].

-[^1]: In English, and most languages like Pascal, Scala the 0 to 10 is an
-  inclusive range.
+tupes.
+It requires an explicit conversion.
+If the range does not contain
+negative values, it can be converted to an integer back and forth which
+corresponds to a one-hot encoding.

+Range type cast from integers use the same one-hot encoding.
+It is not possible
+to type cast from tuple to range, but it is possible from range to tuple.

 ```
 let c = 1..=3
 assert int(c) == 0b1110
 assert range(0b01_1100) == 2..=4

-let d = 1 to 3
-assert d == (1,2,3)
-assert int(d) != 0         // compile error, tuple typecast is not allowed
+assert range(1,2,3)            // compile error, typecast not allowed assert (1,2,3) == tuple(1..=3)
 ```

-In most cases, the range can be used in contructs like `for` but this is not
+In most cases, the range can be used in contructs like `for` for positive and
-the case if it needs to iterate over negative values, or have a reverse order
-traversal.
-In those cases, the `a to b` operator must be used.
+negative numbers.
+The `tuple` typecast is not needed, but if placed the
+semantic is the same.
+The same `tuple` typecast is also optional when doing a

-Both ranges and `to` operators accept a `by` to change the step.
+comparison.
+Both ranges a `step` to change the step.

 ```
-assert int(0..=10 by 2) == 0b101_0101_0101
+assert   int(0..=10 step  2) == 0b101_0101_0101
-assert  0 to 10 by  2 == ( 0,2,4,6,8,10)
+assert tuple(0..=10 step  2) == ( 0,2,4,6,8,10)
+assert tuple(10..=0 step -2) == (10,8,6,4,2, 0)
-assert 10 to  0 by -2 == (10,8,6,4,2, 0)
+assert      (10..=0 step -2) == (10,8,6,4,2, 0)

-assert -1 to 2 == (-1,0,1,2)
+assert -1..=2 == (-1,0,1,2)
-let x = -1..=2                         // compile error, negative value range
+let x = -1..=2

-assert (i for i in 0..=10 by 2) == (0,2,4,6,8,10)
+assert (i for i in 0..=10 step 2) == (0,2,4,6,8,10)
 ```

 Since the range is an integer, a decreasing range should have the same meaning